Dorm Room Shopping: 50 Questions to Answer First (2026)

 1. Are the room dimensions available on the college website for the specific dorm room to help you plan how to use the space?

-3. How much floor space is in the closet, and will a shoe shelf be practical or fit?
+3. How much floor space is in the closet, and would a shoe shelf be practical or fit?

 4. Are the beds elevated or bunk, or traditional?
 Do you need bed risers to raise the bed to make room for storage space?
-These bed risers might be useful since they have 2 plugs and 2 USB ports.
-(Note: many beds are already elevated, so risers are unnecessary.
-Plus, if there are bunk beds, do not get risers!)
+Note: many beds are already elevated, so risers are unnecessary.
+Plus, if there are bunk beds, do not get risers!

 5. Are desks and desk chairs provided?